South Asian Americans: Geographic distribution in US

+Societal involvement

 Government and politics

-After July 2, 1946, under the Luce-Celler Act, Indians were permitted to hold citizenship in the United States.
-The Act allowed a quota of 100 immigrants per year from India and allowed Indian nationals who were already residing in the U.S. to become naturalized.
+After July 2, 1946, under the Luce–Celler Act, Indians were permitted to hold citizenship in the United States.
+The Act allowed a quota of 100 immigrants per year from India and allowed Indian nationals who were already residing in the US to become naturalized.

 In 1957, Dalip Singh Saund of California became the first Asian American in the United States House of Representatives.
 In 2017, Ravi Bhalla became the mayor of Hoboken, New Jersey, making him the first Sikh to be elected to the position.
-In the same year, Kamala Harris became a U.S Senator from California.
+In the same year, Kamala Harris became a US Senator from California.

+In 2010, Nikki Haley ran for governor of South Carolina.
+When she took office in 2011, she made history as the first woman and the first person of an ethnic minority to hold the governorship.
+During her first term South Carolina's economy grew steadily as the jobless rate fell, prompting her reelection in 2014.
+In November 2016, then President-elect Trump selected her to serve as the US ambassador to the United Nations.
+She left this office in December 2018.
+In 2023, she announced that she was running for president in 2024, saying it was "time for a new generation".

 In 2019, South Asian Americans were typically enrolled as Democrats.
+In September 2019, 50,000 Indian Americans gathered in Houston, Texas to listen to Indian Prime Minister Narendra Modi.
+The event, entitled "Howdy, Modi!" was also attended by then President Trump.
+This was the largest-ever gathering with a foreign political leader in the United States.

-In a study in 2020, Indian Americans strongly identified with the Democratic Party and didn't show a strong shift to the Republican Party.
+In a study in 2020, Indian Americans strongly identified with the Democratic Party and did not show a strong shift to the Republican Party.
 For the 2020 election, a study showed that 72% of registered Indian American voters planned on voting for Biden and the Democratic Party.

 In 2020, Kamala Harris became the Democratic vice presidential nominee in the 2020 presidential election, when Joe Biden chose her as his running mate, making her the first African American and South Asian American vice presidential running mate on a major party ticket.
 The election was won by Joe Biden making Harris the first female and first African American and South Asian American to be held at such a high office.